Summer 2025

 ANTH 1026F-650 - Introduction to Biological Anthropology and Archaeology

-Online, May 5 - June 13
+Online, May 5–June 13

-Course Outline TBD
+Provisional Course Outline

 An introduction to aspects of biological anthropology and archaeology which help us to understand the place of humankind in nature.
 Topics to be covered include heredity, human evolution and variability, archaeological method, the development of culture, the domestication of plants and animals, and the rise of civilization and the state.